COMPANY

 Background:

-Jorge Pinto Books has already established strategic partnerships with several authors, artists, editors, designers, and other experienced specialists in distribution and marketing to niche markets
+Jorge Pinto Books has already established strategic partnerships with several authors, artists, editors, designers, and other experienced specialists in distribution and marketing to niche markets.

-a) Working Biographies,
+b) Working Biographies,

-b) Rediscovered Works,
+c) Rediscovered Works,

-c) Books in Translation,
+d) Books in Translation,

-d) Illustrated Books
+e) Illustrated Books

-e) New Books
+f) New Books

 [Back to Top]

 d) Illustrated Books.
 The importance of art as a powerful communication medium is recognized in this collection.
-JPB has been associated with two great artists and successfully published two illustrated books; Instructoart, Lesson 1 and Victor Rodriguez, 10 years of painting.
-The first book was published early this year and got very positive reviews, is widely distributed and has sold more than 7,000 copies (2nd print).
-The Victor Rodriguez books was released at the end of 2004 and is being distributed in museums' bookstores and galleries around the world.
-In late Spring 2005, we realeased a new book by Matthew Vescovo, The Life and Death of Bling Bling, from the Instructoart series.
+JPB has been associated with two great artists and successfully published two illustrated books: Instructoart, Lesson 1 and Victor Rodriguez, 10 years of painting.
+The first book was published early this year and got very positive reviews, is widely distributed and has sold more than 17,000 copies (2nd print).
+The Victor Rodriguez book was released at the end of 2004 and is being distributed in museum bookstores and galleries around the world.
+In late Spring 2005, we released a new book by Matthew Vescovo,The Life and Death of Bling Bling, from the Instructoart series.
 In this collection we are proud to present Jeane Wolff, Progressions.
-Paintings 1999-2007an artist that had many solo exhibitions in galleries in New York, Los Angeles and Mexico City.
+Paintings 1999-2007 by an artist that had many solo exhibitions in galleries in New York, Los Angeles and Mexico City.
 [Back to Top]

 e) New Books.

-We recently published Pablo Helguera personal diary The Boy Inside the Letter.
-This autobiographical work written in the style of a Künstlerroman —a novel of artistic education— provides a rare glimpse into the mind of a XXIst century artist during his art school years.
-The novel departs from the author’s actual personal diaries written at the time when he was 17 to 21 years old.
+Pablo Helguera has now three new titles with us (also the translation of his famous Manual of Contemporary Art Style).
+His personal diary, The Boy Inside the Letter (available in Spanish).
+This autobiographical work, written in the style of a Künstlerroman—a novel of artistic education—provides a rare glimpse into the mind of a 21st-century artist during his art school years.
+The novel departs from the author’s actual personal diaries written when he was 17 to 21 years old.
+From the same authorThe Witches of Tepoztlan (and Other Unpublished Operas) describes the cases of four different and rather obscure operas written by equally obscure composers whose existence, whether fictitious or real, is never confirmed by Pablo Helguera.
+Recently we published

-Also in this series we present in this series two books by Vito Tanzi who was a senior staff member of the International Monetary Fund and Undersecretary for Economy and Finance in the Italian Government.
+Also in this series we present two books by Vito Tanzi, who was a senior staff member of the International Monetary Fund and Undersecretary for Economy and Finance in the Italian Government.
 The two books we published are not written only for economists.
 His responsibilities required him to travel often to many countries.
-The visits to countries were linked to various activities: discussing programs of financial assistance by the Fund; providing technical assistance or technical advice to the countries’ governments; discussing policies that governments were considering; participating in conferences; or simply giving invited lectures.
-During these visits he spent untold hours in planes and airports and cumulatively months or even years in hotels.
-He became a truly global economist and a kind of jet age Marco Polo.
-My great curiosity to see new places, including uncomfortable ones, made this work always fascinating even though, occasionally, it was far from relaxing, pleasant, or safe.
-His first book is already in bookstores Argentina: How one of the richest countries in the world lost its wealth: an Economic Chronicle shows how Argentina started the 20th Century as one of the richest ten country in the world.
-For a while its economic position in the world was comparable to that of, say, Germany today.
-It had a per capita income much higher than that of Japan and Italy and comparable to that of France.
-However, it ended the century on the eve of the largest default in history.
-From the same author we published Peaples, Places and Policies: China Japan and Southeast Asia , a second volume of his series of cultural, human and economic views, this time on several Asian countries that the author visited during many years, paricularly China, Japan, Korea and Indonesia.
+These visits were linked to various activities: discussing financial assistance programs by the Fund; providing technical assistance or technical advice to the countries’ governments; discussing policies that governments were considering; participating in conferences; or simply giving invited lectures.
+During these visits he spent untold hours aboard planes and in airports and, cumulatively, months or even years in hotels.
+He became a truly global economist and a kind of jet-age Marco Polo.
+My great curiosity about new places, including discomforting ones, made this work always fascinating even though, occasionally, it described situations far from relaxing, pleasant, or safe.

 [Back to Top]